 Originality is important for your brand, but imperative for your team video.
 You’re creating this to differentiate yourself, so think beyond what everyone else is doing.
 Think about how can you create a team video that shows off your individual team members in a creative way – and don’t be afraid to get inspiration from creative places!

-For example, our team got pretty creative with one of our more recent team videos:
+For example, our team got pretty creative for one of our first team videos:

 You can similarly generate creative and unique ideas by surveying your team for what type of videos, movies, and music they like.
 By pilfering through your employee’s personal taste for inspiration, your team will feel even more involved and inspired about what you’re creating because their input was used from the very start.

 Plus, by keeping the process fun, you’ll keep your employees engaged and excited, which is when the creative magic happens!